 There are various methodological foundations to our change and OD practice that rest in established research and/or practice in the fields of psychology, organisational development, leadership.

 Gestalt Organization and Leadership Development:

-Gestalt work in organisations is based in perception psychology and Gestalt therapy (individual coaching, personal development), and systems thinking (individual-in-organisation/team).
-In the organizational context, Gestalt work involves respectfully supporting the client to heighten own awareness, manage boundaries, and identify patterns in behaviour, or resistances; thereby taking ownership of own ways of being in the world.
+Gestalt work in organizations is based in perception psychology and Gestalt therapy (individual coaching, personal development), and systems thinking (individual-in-organization/team).
+In the organizational context, Gestalt work involves respectfully supporting the client to heighten own awareness, manage boundaries, and identify patterns in behavior, or resistances; thereby taking ownership of own ways of being in the world.
 The approach is underpinned by a belief that every person is doing the best they can, given what is available to them, in a given moment, in a given situation.
 This strengths-based and humanistic approach allows each client to start the process of understanding how he/she/they show up in the world, and how this could perhaps be different (for example, exercising more / different influence or impact on others).
 Systems thinking is an integral part of this approach, and clients are supported in understanding how they conduct themselves in their roles in complex social and work systems.
 Hence, clients are offered “live-action” coaching in which the consultants sit in on meetings, presentations, and other group events in which the client is interacting with others.
 The consultant observes the client-in-system and gives feedback to the client on his/her impact on others.